Sore Muscles? Is It Safe To Workout?

-If you are starting a new fitness program or taking steps to push your current one to the next level, it's normal for your muscles to feel sore afterward—mostly the following day.
-But should you continue working out when you are feeling sore?
-And how bad is it if you are so sore that you can't even lift your arms?
+If you're starting a new workout program or taking steps to push your current one to the next level, it's normal for your muscles to feel sore afterward—especially the following day.
+But should you continue working out when you're feeling sore?
+And how bad is it if you're so sore that you can't even lift your arms?
 Is that normal?

-First, it's worth noting that soreness may not indicate that you've had a good workout.
-You can still get in a killer gym session without feeling any muscle soreness the following day.
-But if you made a change in equipment selection, fitness activity, or intensity, style and wake up feeling sore the next day, that's OK.
-"Any activity that places a new stress or load on a muscle may lead to delayed-onset muscle soreness or DOMS," explains Neal Pire, MA, CSCS, exercise physiologist and certified health coach at Castle Connolly Private Health Partners in New York City.
+First, it's worth mentioning that soreness may not indicate that you've had a good workout.
+Of course, you can still get in a great fitness session without feeling any muscle soreness the next day.
+But if you change exercise activity, style, intensity, or equipment selection and wake up feeling sore the next day, that's alright.
+"Any type of activity that places a new stress or load on a muscle may lead to delayed-onset muscle soreness (DOMS)," explains Neal Pire, MA, CSCS, exercise physiologist and certified health coach at Castle Connolly Private Health Partners in New York City.
 "As its name implies, DOMS is delayed soreness that is different from the discomfort you may experience during exercise."

-Whether you can head back to your workout while still feeling your last one depends on a couple of factors.
+Whether you can head back to your workout while still feeling your last one depends on several factors.

-The first: Start with how sore you feel and how that limits your mobility.
+- Start with how sore you feel and how that limits your mobility.
 "If you are very sore and limited in your range of motion, then I would not advise it," says Tamir.
-If you cannot lift your arms or barely walk down the stairs without your calves cramping, you may want to hold off on the gym.
+For example, if you can't walk down the stairs without your calves cramping or lifting your arms, you may want to hold off on going to the gym.

 "Make sure you give your body two or three days of rest before repeating the same exercise or training the same specific muscle groups," says Pire.
 "You can do other exercises but avoid repeating the same exercises day after day."